-From October 3-5, 2014, the Institute for Democracy in Eastern Europe (IDEE) brought together 22 veterans of the freedom and independence movements of 1989-91 who have continued until today to play significant roles in their countries' political life for a seminar to assess the state of the post-communist region on the 25th anniversary of the 1989 Revolutions in Central and Eastern Europe.
+From October 3-5, 2014, the Institute for Democracy in Eastern Europe (IDEE) brought together twenty-two veterans of the freedom and independence movements of 1989-91 who have continued until today to play significant roles in their countries' political life for a seminar to assess the state of the post-communist region on the 25th anniversary of the 1989 Revolutions in Central and Eastern Europe.
+As part of the project, IDEE is putting out a special issue of Uncaptive Minds, its authoritative journal of information and analysis on the region published from 1988-97, to present the proceedings of the seminar-the presentations, papers, responses, and dialogue among the participants.
+(A Special Report summarizing the findings and recommendations of the seminar is also being published.
+Both are available in print and also on-line at www.idee-us.org, IDEE's new web site.)

 The anniversary of 1989 should have been cause for celebration.
 In that year, people rose up in country after country of East-Central Europe to support the demands for freedom and democracy of dissident and opposition movements and in doing so brought down entrenched communist dictatorships.
 The Soviet Union's domination over the region, imposed after World War II, was symbolically ended with the people's tearing down of the Berlin Wall.
-1989, however, was just a mid-point in the dramatic rebirth of freedom for the whole Soviet bloc region.
+1989, however, was just a mid-point in the dramatic rebirth of freedom.
 Within the captive nations of the USSR, national and human rights movements were already pressing forward with their own demands for an end to Soviet rule.
 Over the next two years, nation after nation reclaimed its sovereignty and independence and the Russian people themselves rebuffed an attempted coup d'état aimed at restoring the Soviet empire.
 The USSR was dissolved in December 1991.
 The Warsaw Pact became null and void.